agsb/milliForth-RiscV/docs/BuildsCreateDoes.md

     determine if is bellow a limit, is a primitive else is a compiled word.

+In MilliForth, ': is called colon '; is called semis ';S is called exit

 Milliforth also does not use any flag other than IMMEDIATE,
     no SMUDGE, no COMPILE-ONLY, none.

- Also COLON does not update LATEST, SEMIS does.
+ Also colon does not update latest, semis does.
 Then if something
-    goes wrong while compiling the new word, that does not broke the dictionary access and when complete the compiling, the new word is pointed by LATEST.
+    goes wrong while compiling the new word, does not broke the dictionary access and when complete the compiling, the new word is pointed by latest.

  Using hash version :